localstack/docs/content/en/tutorials/replicate-aws-resources-localstack-extension/index.md

 2. Visit the [Extensions library](https://app.localstack.cloud/extensions/library) page on the LocalStack Web Application.
 3. Scroll down to find the **AWS replicator** card, then click on the **Install on Instance** button.

-Once the installation is complete, you'll notice that your LocalStack container has restarted with the Replicator extension successfully installed.
+Once the installation is complete, you will notice that your LocalStack container has restarted with the Replicator extension successfully installed.
 To confirm the installation, execute the following command:

 ```bash
 $ localstack extensions list